vv0.2.100

 What Is a Property Tax Protest?

-Every year, MCAD appraises your home's market value.
+Every year, your county appraisal district appraises your home's market value.
 That value determines your tax bill.
 A protest is your legal right to challenge that appraisal.

 The process is free to file.
 Texas law prohibits raising your appraised value solely because you filed a protest.